arewhyaeenn/COMP_150_LAB_6_CLASSES_CONSTRUCTION_OBJECTS/README.md

 `Fraction` instances store 2 pieces of instance data: the numerator and denominator, in `int` form.
 It contains two constructors, and several completed methods near the top.
 There are several incomplete methods with `//TODO` in them; these methods need to be completed.
 There are comments describing what each method needs to accomplish.

-Create a client to test your `Fraction` class in the comments in the `FractionCalculator`'s main method; commented instructions are provided outlining how the client should proceed.
+Create a client to test your `Fraction` class in the `FractionCalculator`'s main method; commented instructions are provided outlining how the client should proceed.

 ## Task 3